HIPAA Compliance Information

 The need for HIPAA compliance applies to any covered entity or business associate that receives, transmits, retains, or stores ePHI.
 Please take note that Note Designer never transmits, retains, or stores any ePHI.
 (The recently-discontinued download version of Note Designer, which offers temporary password protected storage, only stores the information on the clinician’s own computer hard-drive and Note Designer Inc. does not have any access to this information.)
 Note Designer Inc. does not have access to a clinician’s ePHI, and we do not transmit any ePHI or store any ePHI on our servers.
 When you use Note Designer and enter any ePHI, this is all happening locally in your computer’s browser.
 Thus, the protection and security of that information is in the direct control of the clinician and remains their responsibility (e.g., ensuring that electronic files are stored in a HIPAA compliant manner in an EHR or on the clinician’s own hard-drive, that unauthorized individuals don’t have access to the clinician’s personal computer, that there is a back-up copy of ePHI stored in a safe off-site location etc.).

-Strictly speaking, Note Designer therefore falls outside of the scope of the HIPAA compliance requirement.
+Because Note Designer does not store or transmit ePHI, HIPAA compliance rests in the hands of the individual user.
 That being said, we do play a role in assisting clinicians in the way they document their clinical work and we are inviting them to enter ePHI into their own personal computer system.
 Because of this, an abundance of caution, and our own professional desire to promote, meet and maintain the highest ethical standards of being a mental healthcare professional, we at Note Designer have taken the necessary measures to ensure that we comply with all HIPAA standards and regulations.

 HIPAA Compliance Measures:

 At Note Designer, we implement the following measures to ensure we are and remain HIPAA compliant: